 Tips for Cleaning Women’s Riding Clothing

-- some of these fabrics are water repelling so not easy to clean which leads to smelly exercise gear…pre-soaking is the answer.
-Either with a anti-microbial detergent or 1 cup of vinegar in a bucket or wash tub of water
+- some of these fabrics are water repelling/resistant so not easy to clean which leads to smelly exercise gear… washing straight away or pre-soaking is the answer.
+Either with a gentle anti-microbial detergent or 1 cup of vinegar in a bucket or wash tub of water

 - do not use fabric softener on any technical activewear fabric

-- wash inside out in cold to warm water on a gentle machine cycle
+- wash inside out in cold to warm water (30 degrees maximum) on a gentle machine cycle or hand wash

-- avoid tumble drying on a high heat as this weakens the lycra in your fabric
+- avoid tumble drying as this weakens the lycra in your fabric

-- look for technical fabric that is fast drying, colour/fade resistant & anti-wrinkle
+- look for technical fabrics that are fast drying, colour/fade resistant & anti-wrinkle